Proton pairing in neutron stars from chiral effective field theory: Introduction

 \section{Introduction}

-Neutron superfluidity and proton superconductivity play an important role in the physics of neutron stars.
+Neutron superfluidity and proton superconductivity play an important role in the physics of neutron stars \cite{dean03}.
 The dilute gas of neutrons in the inner crust of a neutron star is expected to pair in the spin-singlet channel, resulting in a neutron superfluid whose vortices provide a large angular momentum reservoir critical for the production of pulsar glitches \cite{BAYM1969,andersson12,chamel12,piekarewicz14}.
-At the higher densities present in the core of neutron stars, neutrons may be paired in the spin-triplet channel, leading to additional cooling processes involving pair formation/breaking that can impact the early thermal evolution of neutron stars \cite{FRS1976,VS1987,Yakovlev:1999sk,Page:2004fy,Heinke10,Page:2009fu,Page:2010aw,Shternin:2010qi,Lim:2015lia}.
-Neutron star cooling may also be affected by the presence of superconducting protons in neutron star cores \cite{Kaminker99,Gusakov04}, though the critical temperature is expected to be much larger than that for neutron superfluidity and consequently would impact the cooling curve at earlier timescales.
-Well below the critical temperature for neutron superfluidity and proton superconductivity, neutrino emission involving neutrons or protons is highly suppressed due to the minimum gap energy required to break a Cooper pair.
+At the higher densities present in the core of neutron stars, the proton fraction is much less than that of neutrons, and therefore the proton Fermi momentum is not comparable with the neutron Fermi momentum and the formation of neutron-proton Cooper pairs is unlikely.
+It is then natural to consider neutron-neutron and proton-proton pairing separately.
+At large densities, neutrons may be paired in the spin-triplet channel, leading to novel cooling processes involving pair formation/breaking that can impact the early thermal evolution of neutron stars \cite{FRS1976,VS1987,Yakovlev:1999sk,Page:2004fy,Heinke10,Page:2009fu,Page:2010aw,Shternin:2010qi,Lim:2015lia}.
+Neutron star cooling may also be affected by the presence of superconducting protons in neutron star cores \cite{Kaminker99,Gusakov04}, though the critical temperature is expected to be somewhat larger than that for neutron superfluidity and consequently would impact the cooling curve at earlier timescales.
+Well below the critical temperature for neutron superfluidity and proton superconductivity, neutrino emission involving neutrons or protons is highly suppressed due to the minimum gap energy required to break a Cooper pair\,\cite{yakovlev01}.
+Superfluidity also gives reduction factors to the heat capacity and thermal conductivity of dense nuclear matter \cite{Yakovlev:1999sk,baiko01}.
+Besides neutrino emission from Cooper pairs, superfluidity and superconductivity in the crust and core affect pulsar glitches \cite{Link1992,ho2015}, vortex pinning \cite{alpar84,epstein88}, and neutron star precession \cite{Link03,Glampedakis08}.